 Unlike King George’s partisans, however, American Patriots, then as now, were and remain steadfastly loyal to something much larger than a mere man or geo-political institution.
-They pledged their sacred honor in support of Essential Liberty as “endowed by our Creator” and enshrined in our Declaration of Independence and its subordinate guidance, our Constitution.
+We pledge our sacred honor to defend to the death our endowed inheritance of Liberty as set forth in our Declaration of Independence and enshrined in its subordinate guidance, our Constitution.

 It is this resolute devotion to the natural Rights of Man, the higher order of Liberty as endowed by God not government, which defines the spirit of American Patriots, and has obliged the animated contest of freedom from Lexington Green to this day.

 In all the generations since the Revolution, and loudly again in the present era, the essence of Johnson’s denigration of patriotism has been repeated by all statists, who augment their disdain for Patriots with words like “fascist, nationalist and jingoist.”

 These Democrat Party statists and their Leftmedia propaganda machine would have you believe that they are the “true patriots,” and only they deserve to be the arbiters of Liberty.
-To grasp their extent of their distorted view of patriotism, consider that their Leftist leader, Barack Obama, an avowed student of Marxism, framed his rationale for higher taxes to fund more government growth this week.
-Obama had the audacity to suggest, “This sense of responsibility – to each other and to our country – isn’t a partisan feeling.
+To grasp the extent of their distorted view of patriotism, consider that their Leftist leader, Barack Obama, an avowed student of Marxism, framed his rationale for higher taxes to fund more statist government growth: “This sense of responsibility – to each other and to our country – isn’t a partisan feeling.
 It’s patriotism.”